wmeints/effective-llm-applications/manuscript/11-working-with-agents.md

 ## What is and isn't an agent

 The concept of an AI agent in relation to LLMs is flexible.
-Thanks to the hype that has been going on since roughly 2022, we now have two definitions depending on whether you want to sell software as a service or just explain what an agent is from a technical perspective.
+Depending on the angle you're coming from there are two definitions to the concept of agents.

 ### The product marketing definition of an agent

-The definition of product marketing is very broad and involves everything from running a simple prompt and a workflow to building highly complex interactions with an LLM.
+The definition in product marketing is very broad and involves everything from running a simple prompt and a workflow to building highly complex interactions with an LLM.
 On the other hand, the definition of agents from a product marketing perspective is limited.
 It only focuses on using LLMs.

 While agents can use prompts and workflows, using a prompt or a workflow doesn't make your application an agent.